modernice/goes/aggregate/README.md

 # Aggregates

-Package `aggregate` provides the framework for building event-sourced aggregates.
+Package `aggregate` provides a framework for building event-sourced aggregates.
 It builds on top of the [event system](../event), so make sure to read the event documentation first before reading further.